Reubin O' D. Askew School of Public Administration and Policy

 • Selected Topics in Public Administration

 Students pursuing an undergraduate minor in Public Administration may elect to concurrently complete the undergraduate certificate in Public Administration.
-In order to qualify for the certificate, student must apply to the certificate program prior to the completion of the sixth (6) credit hour towards the certificate.
+In order to qualify for the certificate, the student must apply to the certificate program prior to the completion of the sixth (6) credit hour towards the certificate.
 Courses may double count between the minor and the certificate program, however, courses may not double count between different certificate programs.
 Each certificate program must be completed independently.
 All courses in the certificate program must be letter graded.
 Pass/Fail (S/U) grades will not count toward the certificate.
 Students completing the certificate may not elect to substitute any PAD courses as mentioned for the minor above.
-The certificate consists of twelve (12) credit hours of PAD courses with a grade of "C" or better.
+The certificate consists of twelve (12) credit hours of PAD courses with a grade of “C” or better.
 The certificate credential is not intended as a diploma or degree.
 It is recommended that the student check with the School to be sure courses taken will apply to the certificate.

 The School also offers undergraduate certificates in Emergency Management and Homeland Security, Application of Unmanned Aircraft Systems, and U.S. Intelligence Studies.
 Courses in emergency management are foundational courses for careers in emergency management and are useful for students entering careers in the management of business, government, and non-profit organizations.